iFactory3D/Firmware/README.md

 ## Instruction

 - Install Visual Studio Code with the Platform IO IDE and C/C++ extensions
-- Install GitHub Desktop
+- Install Github Desktop
-- Open repository with GitHub Desktop
+- Fork and clone this repository
 - Open it with Studio Code
 - Edit like you wish and compile it
 - Copy the created update.cbd file to a SD card
 - Turn off printer
 - Put SD card in printer
 - Start printer and wait
-- You're finished!
+- You're finished!!!!

-### Contact us if you run into any kind of issue.
-We are always glad to help you!

-_You can find a more detailed explanation in the filelist above, called "Quickguide.txt"_
+_You can find a more detailled explanation in the filelist above, called "Quickguide.txt"_

-_Stay conncected with us on GitHub and GitLab!_

 # This repository is just a copy of the official Marlin, with Tronxy X5SA (and variants) pre-configured.